b255fish/dontcallme/README.md

     So we selected this.

 - Cluster
   - When I was studying Docker, I used Docker Swarm because the site also had Docker Swarm.
-I found Kubernetes later and tried to move it to it, but the project was running out of time.
+I found better Kubernetes later and tried to move it to it, but the project was running out of time.
 So I used Docker Swarm as it is.

 - Cloud
   - If there is time left for the project, I tried to challenge it, but I couldn't get there because we ran out of time.